Connect with others who understand.

 Radiographic Changes

-As PsA progresses, permanent changes can occur in the joints and cause your fingers to twist.
-These are radiographic changes — signs that can be seen using imaging tests like X-rays.
+As PsA progresses, permanent joint damage can cause your fingers to twist.
+These changes are radiographic changes — signs that show up on imaging tests like X-rays.

 Who Is at Risk of Changes to Their Fingers?